 : To summarize emergency-procurement requirements and instruct procurement agencies on processing reports of emergency procurements.

 Background: A State agency may conduct an emergency procurement when sudden and unexpected circumstances that could not reasonably be foreseen require action to prevent serious damage to the public health, safety, or welfare.
-When that stringent standard is met, the procurement officer needs the approval of only the agency head to award the contract.
+When that stringent standard is met, the procurement officer needs the approval of the agency head, and, except when delaying a procurement by up to 48 hours would likely result in imminent harm, the approval of the DGS OSP Chief Procurement Officer, or the Chief Procurement Officer's designee.
 The agency must report the emergency procurement to the Board of Public Works, but does not seek Board approval to award the contract because the agency – due to the emergency – has already awarded it.

 When an emergency occurs, the agency’s priority is to “assure that the required items are procured in time to meet the emergency.”
 This procurement is tailored to ensure that “only the types of items and quantities of item necessary to avoid or to mitigate serious damage to public health, safety, and welfare” are procured on the emergency basis.
 “Such competition as is possible and practicable shall be obtained.”
 In other words, the “emergency” designation means that the agency may substitute another selection method for the formal competitive sealed bid or competitive sealed proposal method.

 If time permits, an agency should consult with the appropriate control agency and the Governor’s Office of Small, Minority, and Women Business Affairs for guidance on enhancing competition within the context of the emergency.
 Agencies are strongly encouraged to solicit bids from small and minority-owned businesses and should establish an MBE subcontract goal when appropriate.